tavor118/ether/README.md

 Args:

-- obj: The dictionary to traverse.
+    dct: The dictionary to traverse.
-- items: A sequence of keys or indices to follow in the dictionary.
+    items: A sequence of keys or indices to follow in the dictionary.
-- default: The default value to return if any key/index is not found.
+    default: The default value to return if any key/index is not found.

+Returns:

-Returns: The value found at the end of the item chain, or None/default
-    if any key/index is not found.
+    The value found at the end of the item chain, or None/default if any key/index is not found.

+Example:

 ```python
 >>> data = {'result': {'users': [{'address': {'street': 'Main St'}}]}}